door2door-io/d2d-code-challenges/README.md

 - Documentation: Is the project and the code properly documented?
 - Correctness: Is the task solved?
 If there is anything missing, is the reason why it is missing documented?
 - Technology: Which libraries or approaches are used?
 Do they make sense for the task?
 Justify why you've decided to use those technologies to solve the code challenge.
 - Code quality: Is the code understandable and maintainable?
-Does the project make use of Object Oriented Programming?
+What programming paradigm is being used?
+Is it implemented correctly?
 Is the project linted?
 - Tests: How is the project tested?
 Does the project contain system and unit tests?
 Is the entire project tested or just parts of it?

 ## Using the simulation tool